muzcategui1106-gs/aws-private-cluster-terraform/modules/cluster-network/DEPLOYING.md

 Subnets:
     3 Private subnets in 3 different AZ.
 Each subnets have the same ACLS
+        * NOTE: bad idea to use prefixlist for ACL network rules.
+This changes and causes problems

 Route Tables
     private subnets.
 Route table to route locally within the VPC